RobbeSwinnen/documentation/introduction/features.md

 ---

-:icon-diff-added: — Welcome to components section!
+:icon-diff-added: — Welcome to components module!
 Develop unique and customized buttons and select menus that can be seamlessly added to your messages.

 The Components feature allows you to tailor your messages to suit your needs.
 With the easy-to-use tools, you can specify actions to be triggered upon activation of each button or select menu.
 This way, your users can interact with your messages in a more intuitive way, improving their overall experience.